nf-core/circrna/docs/usage.md

  [1] ' ~ location + replicates + condition'
 ```

-It is recommended to use an input CSV file in conjunction with your phenotype file as the `Sample_ID` column **must match** the first column of the `phenotype.csv` file.
+It is recommended to construct your input CSV file in conjunction with your phenotype file as the first column denoting sample names **must match** the first column of the `phenotype.csv` file.

-A valid example of a `phenotype.csv` file (matching the TCGA example input CSV file above) is given below:
+A valid example of a `phenotype.csv` file (matching the TCGA example input CSV file above) is given:

 | Sample_ID        | condition |
 | ---------------- | --------- |